metas-ch/metas-ecertificate/README.md

 - [ ] Remove text formatting `\textbf` from `\cobject` command.
 - [ ] Remove text formatting `\textbf` and `\newline` from `\capplicant` command.
 - [ ] Add support for more languages.
 Could be done with an additonal option for the language in the [eCertificate.cls](eCertificate.cls) template.
+- [ ] Add support for different types of certificates.
+E.g.: Certificate of Conformity, Verification Certificate, ...